pkgxdev/ossapp/README.md

 ## Build:lite

-Builds a `.app` that is not codesigned or notarized.
+Builds only a `.app` that is not codesigned or notarized.
 Ideal for local testing.

 ```
 export CSC_IDENTITY_AUTO_DISCOVER=false
 export MAC_BUILD_TARGET=dir
+export NOTARIZE=false
 npm install
 npm run package
 ```